-11. Section 7.21 - Taxation
+9. Section 7.21 - Taxation

-Further to Section 7.21.6 of the Periodic Report and Section 8(b) of the Q1 Report, regarding an assessment to the best of judgment that the Partnership received from the Tax Authority against the background of the disputes that arose between the Partnership and the Tax Authority and disagreements regarding the taxable income amount of the Partnership for tax purposes for 2018, it is noted that in accordance with the court's decision, the assessing officer is required to file the notice explaining the reasons for the assessment on his behalf by 30 September 2024.
-For further details, see Note 5A to the financial statements of the Partnership as of 30 June 2024 (Chapter C hereof).
+- b.
+Further to Section 7.21.5 of the Periodic Report, regarding an assessment order that the Partnership received from the Tax Authority against the background of the disputes that arose between the Partnership and the Tax Authority and disagreements regarding the taxable income amount of the Partnership for tax purposes for 2017, a pre-trial hearing in the appeal on the matter was scheduled for 17 March 2025.
+For further details, see Note 5A to the financial statements of the Partnership as of 30 September 2024 (Chapter C hereof). - c.
+Further to Section 7.21.6 of the Periodic Report, Section 8(b) of the Q1 Report and Section 11 of the Q2 Report, regarding an assessment to the best of judgment that the Partnership received from the Tax Authority against the background of the disputes that arose between the Partnership and the Tax Authority and disagreements regarding the taxable income amount of the Partnership for tax purposes for 2018, a notice specifying the grounds for the assessment on behalf of the assessing officer was filed on 30 September 2024, and in accordance with the court's decision, the Partnership is required to file the notice explaining the reasons for the appeal on its behalf by 17 February 2025.
+For further details, see Note 5B to the financial statements of the Partnership as of 30 September 2024 (Chapter C hereof).